enessehirli1/RoadSegmentation/README.md

 # Road Segmentation with Improved U-Net

 This project is designed for road segmentation using an improved U-Net architecture.
-The model detects roads in images and generates segmentation maps.

 ## 🎯 Demo Results